DIYSurveys/EDF/README.md

 2. In the folder create another folder called Templates.
 3. In the Templates folder add the templates, which can be downloaded from [here](/VisualStudio/Templates).
 4. In the new folder create your model.xml file and place your Entity model definition in there.
-5. Change the `Custom Tool` property of the model.xml to `OnePointModeller`.
+5. Change the `Custom Tool` property of the model.xml to `DiySurveysModeller`.
 6. Save the `model.xml` file and in doing so it will generate the code c# files in the same folder.

 In your Visual Studio project you should have a folder structure that looks similar to this: